wmodes/blackrockstation/README.md

 `% source ~/dev/envs/blackrockstation/bin/activate`

-Clone the repo and `cd blackrockstation` into this folder.
+Clone the repo from Github, then `cd blackrockstation` into the new repoI’m  folder.

 Install the python module requirements with: